In direct dialogue – The most frequently asked questions from Amazon sellers

 Questions about price optimization

-Price remains the most important metric for winning the Buy Box on Amazon.
+The price is and remains the most important metric for winning the Buy Box on Amazon.
 Therefore, it is all the more relevant to keep one’s pricing strategy competitive, which, however, requires a lot of time and energy, especially when selling professionally and managing more than 10 to 20 SKUs.
 The SELLERLOGIC Repricer is a great help in this regard.
 Nevertheless, some questions still arise here and there.

-What happens when two SELLERLOGIC Repricers meet?
+What happens when two SELLERLOGIC Repricer meet?

 The answer is simpler than one might think: The Buy Box is awarded to the person with the best – price-independent – metrics.